The Scientific Evidence Behind Colic and Chiropractic-Part #1

 The mothers used a diary to keep track of the baby’s symptoms, specifically measuring the intensity and length of the colicky crying, as well as how comfortable the infant seemed.
-94% of these children showed notable improvements within 14 days of the beginning chiropractic care.
+94% of these children showed notable improvements within 14 days of the beginning of chiropractic care.
 After 4 weeks, the improvements were maintained; meaning that the kids did not revert back to their old patterns of colic.

-One fourth of these infants showed great improvements after their very first chiropractic adjustment.
-The remaining infants ALL showed improvements within the 14 day period mentioned above.
+One-fourth of these infants showed great improvements after their very first chiropractic adjustment.
+The remaining infants ALL showed improvements within the 14-day period mentioned above.
 Please note that 51% of these infants had previously undergone various treatments, usually drug therapy, that proved to be unsuccessful in eliminating their colic.

-The short term effect of spinal manipulation in the treatment of infantile colic: a randomized controlled clinical trial with a blinded observer, Wiberg JMM, Nordsteen J, Nilsson N. Journal of Manipulative and Physiological Therapeutics.
+The short-term effect of spinal manipulation in the treatment of infantile colic: a randomized controlled clinical trial with a blinded observer, Wiberg JMM, Nordsteen J, Nilsson N. Journal of Manipulative and Physiological Therapeutics.
 October (1999): Vol. 22, No. 8, pp. 517-522.

-This is a randomized controlled trial that took place in a private chiropractic practice and the National Health Service’s health visitor nurses in a suburb of Copenhagen, Denmark.
+This is a randomized controlled trial that took place in private chiropractic practice and the National Health Service’s health visitor nurses in a suburb of Copenhagen, Denmark.

 One group of infants received spinal care for 2 weeks, the other was treated with the drug Dimethicone T for 2 weeks.
 Changes in daily hours of crying were recorded in a colic diary.

-A 2.4 hour reduction of crying was seen in the chiropractic group compared to only 1 hour in the Dimethicone-T group.
+A 2.4-hour reduction of crying was seen in the chiropractic group compared to only 1 hour in the Dimethicone-T group.
 This was observed over a 4-7 day period.
-On days 8-11, the chiropractic group saw the time without crying increase to 2.7 hours while the Dimethicone-T group remained at only a 1 hour reduction.
+On days 8-11, the chiropractic group saw the time without crying increase to 2.7 hours while the Dimethicone-T group remained at only a 1-hour reduction.

 The conclusion of the study revealed that over the 12 days of data gathering, the children under chiropractic care experienced a 67% reduction in crying while the group treated with drugs/medications had only a 38% reduction in crying.

-If you are a new parent and your newborn or infant is struggling with colic, call us today (214)387-7883.
+If you are a new parent and your newborn or infant is struggling with colic, call us today at (214)387-7883.
 We can help restore peace to your household!!